F4CIO/AiChatBot/README.md

 Chatbot example using Claude managed agents, sessions, environment and memory stores written in React and .Net

-See it live here: https://www.booksynth.com/CvRobot This live example answers question about my CV that I fed into Claude agent earlier.
+See it live here: https://www.booksynth.com/CvRobot This live example answers questions about my CV that I fed into Claude agent earlier.

 ![](/F4CIO.ChatBot.png)